distributedstatemachine/compositional-ai/README.md

 ## What This Is

-An educational 20-session curriculum that builds practical Rust infrastructure while learning categorical abstractions.
+**This is currently a personal learning project.** A 20-session curriculum I'm working through to build practical Rust infrastructure while learning categorical abstractions.
 Each session = one commit, with readings, implementation tasks, and tests.

 **Topics covered:**
 - Diagrams & string diagrams (computation graphs as first-class values)